-The board of review must notify the property owner or attorney, electronically or by mail, of its decision.
-The notice must be mailed to the address as it appears in the complaint.
-In Cook county the notice should be mailed, or emailed, to the complainant or the attorney.
+The board of review must notify the property owner, in writing, of its decision.
 If a taxing district has filed a complaint, the assessment cannot be increased unless the property owner is given a chance to respond.
 A list of all assessment changes must be open for public inspection and delivered to the county clerk and chief county assessment officers.